lucaalex87/java-loom-test/README.md

 2. Clone this repo or just copy paste to a new file.
 Each class has void main, and all are independent examples.
 3. Run from either JDK / bin folder, OR edit your JAVA_HOME and Path variables to point to the Loom Preview JDK - currently JDK18+Loom, the examples use JDK17+Loom
 4. Example: C:\Program Files\Java\jdk-17\bin>java HttpServerSimpleThread.java

+# Attribution
+The WaitAndHurry example is borrowed from this article: https://mbien.dev/blog/entry/taking-a-look-at-virtual

+The HttpServer ones are originals :)